What is the Yellow Ribbon Program?

 If I am eligible for the Post‐9/11 GI Bill, am I automatically eligible for the Yellow Ribbon Program?

 No. Only Veterans (or dependents under Transfer of Entitlement) at the 100% benefit level qualify.
 Active duty members and spouses of active duty members are not eligible for this program.
-There are 20 students (dependents of transfer of benefits) per semester awarded the Yellow Ribbon scholarship for non-resident fees, please contact our office about availability.
+There are 5 students per semester awarded the Yellow Ribbon award for non-resident fees, please contact our office about availability.

 What do I have to do to receive Yellow Ribbon benefits?